OpenEvalProject/evals/manuscripts/elife-41239/v1/manuscript.md

 ## Abstract

-10.7554/eLife.41239.001 While the sphingosine-1-phosphate (S1P)/sphingosine-1-phosphate receptor-1 (S1PR1) axis is critically important for lymphocyte egress from lymphoid organs, S1PR1-activation also occurs in vascular endothelial cells (ECs), including those of the high-endothelial venules (HEVs) that mediate lymphocyte immigration into lymph nodes (LNs).
-To understand the functional significance of the S1P/S1PR1-G i axis in HEVs, we generated Lyve1;Spns2 Δ/Δ conditional knockout mice for the S1P-transporter Spinster-homologue-2 (SPNS2), as HEVs express LYVE1 during development.
+While the sphingosine-1-phosphate (S1P)/sphingosine-1-phosphate receptor-1 (S1PR1) axis is critically important for lymphocyte egress from lymphoid organs, S1PR1-activation also occurs in vascular endothelial cells (ECs), including those of the high-endothelial venules (HEVs) that mediate lymphocyte immigration into lymph nodes (LNs).
+To understand the functional significance of the S1P/S1PR1-Gi axis in HEVs, we generated Lyve1;Spns2Δ/Δ conditional knockout mice for the S1P-transporter Spinster-homologue-2 (SPNS2), as HEVs express LYVE1 during development.
 In these mice HEVs appeared apoptotic and were severely impaired in function, morphology and size; leading to markedly hypotrophic peripheral LNs.
-Dendritic cells (DCs) were unable to interact with HEVs, which was also observed in Cdh5 CRE-ERT2 ; S1pr1 Δ/Δ mice and wildtype mice treated with S1PR1-antagonists.
-Wildtype HEVs treated with S1PR1-antagonists in vitro and Lyve1 -deficient HEVs show severely reduced release of the DC-chemoattractant CCL21 in vivo.
-Together, our results reveal that EC-derived S1P warrants HEV-integrity through autocrine control of S1PR1-G i signaling, and facilitates concomitant HEV-DC interactions.
+Dendritic cells (DCs) were unable to interact with HEVs, which was also observed in Cdh5CRE-ERT2;S1pr1Δ/Δ mice and wildtype mice treated with S1PR1-antagonists.
+Wildtype HEVs treated with S1PR1-antagonists in vitro and Lyve1-deficient HEVs show severely reduced release of the DC-chemoattractant CCL21 in vivo.
+Together, our results reveal that EC-derived S1P warrants HEV-integrity through autocrine control of S1PR1-Gi signaling, and facilitates concomitant HEV-DC interactions.

 ## Introduction